-With 297 recognized species, North America supports the world's greatest diversity of freshwater mussels (bivalves in the superfamily Unionacea).
+Did you know that with 297 recognized species, North America supports the world's greatest diversity of freshwater mussels (bivalves in the superfamily Unionacea)?
 However, freshwater mussels are among the most imperiled animals in North America.
 Approximately 70% of these freshwater mussel species are considered endangered, threatened, or of special concern.
 Habitat destruction from dams, stream channel modification, erosion and siltation, and the introduction of alien species threaten continued decline and loss of freshwater mussels.

 A survey by the Biological Resources Division of the U.S. Geological Survey in 2001 found eight species of freshwater mussels within Delaware Water Gap National Recration Area.
 By far the most common and abundant species of mussel here is the eastern elliptio (Elliptio complanata), which accounts for nearly 98% of all the mussels in this section of the Delaware River.
 The next most abundant species, the alewife floater, only accounts for about 2% of the mussels in the river.